apache/spark/docs/sql-data-sources-orc.md

 Like Protocol Buffer, Avro, and Thrift, ORC also supports schema evolution.
 Users can start with a simple schema, and gradually add more columns to the schema as needed.
-In this way, users may end up with multiple Parquet files with different but mutually compatible schemas.
+In this way, users may end up with multiple ORC files with different but mutually compatible schemas.
 The ORC data source is now able to automatically detect this case and merge schemas of all these files.

 Since schema merging is a relatively expensive operation, and is not a necessity in most cases, we